 However, it’s perfectly normal if there are times when you don’t feel like seeing visitors.
 Try to not feel guilty about letting someone else down.
 Your wellbeing is the most important thing to you and they will understand that you have to put your recovery first.

 The potential risk of infection from seeing friends and family can be a source of worry and anxiety for many patients.
 This shouldn’t be a problem if they are honest about how they are feeling and follow the rules the unit has for infection control.
 However, if you have concerns, you shouldn’t be afraid of being cautious and challenge them if you feel you have to.

-By writing an online blog or using social media, you can connect with your wider circle of friends and family and update everyone on your progress easily in one go.
+By writing an online blog or using social media, you can connect with your wider circle of friends and family, as well as easily updating everyone on your progress in one go.
 You may find it very therapeutic to write about your experiences, both good and bad.